-For even more on GDPR be sure to register for the Security Innovation complimentary webinar:
+For even more on GDPR be sure to watch the recording of our complimentary webinar:

 THINK APPS - You may be thinking that GDPR is a compliance requirement that legal should worry about.
 You may think that application security has little to do with this new regulation.
 Think again!
 The truth is that applications (AKA software) run everything.

 The data collected from the data subjects is done by software, the data is then analyzed by software and is presented to whomever needs to consume it by software.
 GDPR places strict requirements on the security of data processing, which is why GDPR compliance is also an application security problem.

 Because you can’t secure what you don’t know, it is essential that an enterprise understands what data it is processing.
 According to GDPR, data processing is really anything you do with data.
 Things like collection, modification, deletion and aggregation are all data processing.
 Even if you are collecting data for the purposes of determining if an individual’s data is subject to GDPR - say their country of residence - you are already processing GDPR data.
 Most organizations have multiple applications and multiple ways of collecting data.
 Having accurate inventories, including those Microsoft Access databases, is of critical importance.